 With the collective efforts of the faculty, the entire course has been broken into certain modules.
 This modulation is done, keeping in mind the vastness of the discipline of mass communication.
 With so many aspects to teach and so many skills to train the candidates in, the process can easily become a very haphazardly chaotic one.
 To avoid the chaos and ensure that the candidates develop their understanding in a structured pattern, the course of mass communication has been divided into several modules.

 These modules are a slight indication of the curriculum that will be followed when the course commences.
-This structure has been designed, keeping in mind the time span, the lecture slots, the trainer availabilities and the candidate availabilities, to ensure that everybody can give in their best and receive the best that this program can generate in return.
+This structure has been designed, keeping in mind the time span, the lecture slots, the trainer availabilities and the candidate availabilities, to ensure that everybody can give in their best and receive the best that this programme can generate in return.

 A quick peek of the modules can be found here.

-Module 11: Television production
+Module 11: Socio-Cultural Communication.

 A detailed instance of important events in the industry is elaborated to the candidates via the means of case studies.
 Observational sessions are organised and mock interviews based on the current trend of the industry are used as a tool to prepare candidates for the future.

 The diploma course requires every candidate to have a graduation degree in the least.
 However, this stands as the minimum stated criteria.
-Any candidate with a higher education in the field or in another field bearing similarities to this one can apply for the program just as easily.
+Any candidate with a higher education in the field or in another field bearing similarities to this one can apply for the programme just as easily.

 Examination and Certification

 A final evaluation is scheduled at the end of the completion of the course.
 The candidates have to qualify this examination to receive their diplomas.
-This course involves the assessment and examinations and any other activities included in the program such as the Interactive session, the case studies etc.
+This course involves the assessment and examinations and any other activities included in the programme such as the Interactive session, the case studies etc.

 Industry and Corporate Placements